artificialarea/DSA-Hashmaps/README.md

 Points of confusion:

-* Why hasn't the open addressing worked for hashing / adding the second key values of `Hobbit` and `Maiar`?
-Doesn't the occur automatically or do I need to be explicit in the code?
+* Why hasn't the open addressing resolved instancesof collision?
+It should be hashing / adding the second key values of `Hobbit` and `Maiar` to the next availble empty item?
+Perhaps there is something missing in my class method or helper?

 Output